 B. G. M. – We are continuously researching, from artworks to podcasts, interviews with experiencers and experts in the field.
 There is a wonderful brutally honest podcast called Coffee and Psychosis (link) which I am enjoying very much right now.
 The workshops May has arranged with people with experience of psychosis and psychologists is also proving invaluable.
 We wrote a lot in Venice but are not afraid to revise and react to changes and better ideas as they arise.
 Our creative crew are excellent at thinking laterally and reacting to the challenges.
 In my brief experience with immersive you must iterate and be open to sometimes letting those good ideas go and that is how we are trying to reach something meaningful.

-M. A. - One of the barriers to understanding mental illness is the fact that people don’t really want to go there.
-Daniel as a character is a really important way into this.
+M. A. – One of the barriers to understanding mental illness is the fact that people don’t really want to go there.
+Our character is a really important way into this.
 One of the things we want to be careful of is keeping the feeling of the project fun.
-Daniel jokes a lot – does imitations of the voices he hears, but he’s also fragile for all the reasons you might expect someone who spent 10 years sectioned.
+He jokes a lot – does imitations of the voices he hears, but he’s also fragile for all the reasons you might expect someone who spent 10 years sectioned.
 He is also a really charismatic person who has a brilliant sardonic British wit.

 GOLIATH is the true story of a man who was diagnosed with schizophrenia, spent ten years in a psychiatric institution and found redemption in a world of online games.
 It explores his two virtual worlds.
 In the world of his delusions, he avoids contact with the outside world fearing hostile abuse from strangers.
 In his game world; running sorties in war games with an international band of outcasts – he is a leader amongst men.